Beaconstac/NearBee-iOS-SDK/README.md

 ## Configure your project

-1. In Info.plist, add a new fields, `NSLocationAlwaysUsageDescription`, `NSLocationAlwaysAndWhenInUsageDescription`, `NSBluetoothPeripheralUsageDescription` with relevant values that you want to show to the user.
+1. In Info.plist, add a new fields, `NSLocationAlwaysUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription`, `NSLocationWhenInUseUsageDescription`, `NSBluetoothPeripheralUsageDescription`, `NSBluetoothAlwaysUsageDescription` with relevant values that you want to show to the user.
 This is mandatory for iOS 10 and above.

 2. Enable `Uses Bluetooth LE accessories` in the Background Modes under Capabilities section.